Azure/cli-agent-for-aks/INSTRUCTIONS.md

 For questions or issues, please document the commands and outputs and **open an issue directly on this GitHub page**.
 Feel free to upvote and create features that you would like to see.

+You can also reach out directly to aksagentcli@service.microsoft.com with any feedback or questions.

 ## Prerequisites

 Before installing and using the CLI Agent, make sure you have the following configured: